tc39/notes/es6/2012-09/sept-19.md

-# Early Errors That Possibly Should Not Be
+## Early Errors That Possibly Should Not Be

-(Presented by Luke Hoban, Microsoft)
+(Luke Hoban, Microsoft)

 LH: Concerns about detecting assignment to constants.
 Want to just parse, not build name environments, parse trees, etc.